NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 <br/>

-**Roof: Has Radiant Barrier**
+**Attic: Has Roof Radiant Barrier**

-Presence of a radiant barrier in the attic.
+Presence of a radiant barrier in the attic roof.

 - **Name:** ``roof_radiant_barrier``
 - **Type:** ``Boolean``